-In deciding whether conduct "is easily remediable, has been remedied and is highly unlikely to be repeated", Panels may also need to consider 'character evidence' of a kind which, in other proceedings, might only be heard as mitigation or aggravation as to sanction after a finding had been made.
+In deciding whether conduct "is easily remediable, has been remedied and is highly unlikely to be repeated", Panels may also need to consider 'character evidence' of a kind which, in other proceedings, might only be heard as mitigation or aggravation as to at the sanction stage, after a finding had been made.

-Whilst it is appropriate for Panels to do so, in admitting character evidence for the purpose of determining impairment, they must exercise caution.
-As the Court of Appeal noted in The Queen (Campbell) v General Medical Council,4 issues of culpability and mitigation are distinct and need to be decided sequentially and:
+Whilst it is appropriate for Panels to do so, in admitting character admit evidence for the purpose of determining impairment, in doing so they must exercise caution.
+As the Court of Appeal noted in The Queen (Campbell) v General Medical Council, issues of culpability and mitigation are distinct and need to be decided sequentially and: